 Yes; a refund may be available for a Motor Vehicle Dealer Bond that was fully paid for and needs to be canceled prior to the term’s expiration.
 Send an email to Jet at [email protected] to begin the process.
 The TxDMV holds the bond active for 35 days once they receive a request to cancel.
 Once the bond has been canceled, Jet will calculate the remaining time left in the term and refund you for any unused portion.

 The Texas Auto Dealer Bond has a specific term that coincides with the General Distinguishing Number License.
-The term is 24 months long and must start on the first day of the month of issuance and end on the last day of the 24th month.
+The term is 24 months long—starting on the first day of the month of issuance and ending on the last day of the 24th month.